Necrovalue and death work

 Mosquito-borne diseases such as the Zika virus and malaria are increasing dramatically word wide.
 As traditional methods of vector control prove to be little effective and often harmful to local ecosystems, new approaches are sought for tackling this public health crisis.
 Amongst the most promising ones are genetic strategies which use the mosquitoes’ own biology and reproductive capabilities against themselves.
 These approaches not only turn the mosquitoes into a public health tool but also promise the large-scale eradication of mosquito-borne disease.
 Starting from the hypothesis that rather than only commodifying the vital processes of ‘life itself’ (Franklin; Rose), death and eradication is inscribed into the mosquitoes’ genetic code in order to ensure public health, the aim of my research is twofold: First, I explore the role of expectations as future-making practices in the bioeconomy of transgenic mosquitoes through which not only ‘speculative value’ (Sunder Rajan) is generated but also particular futures made present at the exclusion of others.
 Second, I argue that these novel genetic strategies mark a broader shift in molecular genetics from the production of ‘biovalue’ (Waldby) to what I will call ‘necrovalue’—that is, the technoscientific mobilization and economization of death itself as that which entails value.

-I am Principal Investigator of the Fritz Thyssen Stiftung für die Förderung der Wissenschaften funded research project “Ensuring public health through mobilizing death: Expectations as future-making practices in the bioeconomy of transgenic mosquitoes” (Az.
+I am Principal Investigator of the Fritz Thyssen Stiftung für die Förderung der Wissenschaften-funded research project “Ensuring public health through mobilizing death: Expectations as future-making practices in the bioeconomy of transgenic mosquitoes” (Az.
 20.21.0.010SO; 10/2021-09/2023) |

-This strand of my research explores the relationship between race and technology.
-Drawing on critical philosophies of technology, feminist new materialisms, and Black posthumanisms, I argue that it is neither exteriority nor connectivity that characterizes the relationship between technology and bodies, but relational indeterminacy, which is resolved through agential cuts, or material-discursive practices that ‘cut together-apart’ (Barad).
-Building on theses insights, I explore the mutual materialization of technologies and (racialized) bodies.
+Building on theses insights, I explore, for example, the materialization of (racialized) bodies in the context of algorithmic and biometric technologies.
 Challenging the epistemic and material terms under which bodies are considered either as inert or as fluid matter—including the accompanying racist discourses of biological inferiority and ontological plasticity—this research argues that calls to program racial bias out of technologies are not enough, for they remain caught up in the idea of neutral technology and the possibility of objective measurements as practices of mapping pre-existing bodies.
+Together with Marco Tamborini (TU Darmstadt), I am following these ideas through the term of "biohybrid objects".
+Symposium: "Living techno-natures: biohybrid objects, life, and technology", 7 March 2024, Goehte University Frankfurt. |

 New materialist methodologies